 The Blueberry Mojito was a close second, and was probably the tastiest way to use Blueberry Muffin Moonshine I could imagine.

 Finally, the Maple Bacon Bloody Mary, made with Reede’s own recipe for a Bloody Mary mix and the Maple Bacon Moonshine, was one of the best Bloodies I’ve had made with ‘shine.

 Overall, Sugarlands Distilling Co. isn’t just your regular ol’ distillery experience.
 From the reclaimed murals in the barn-style building to the Tastemakers who drive over an hour just to show up and open the doors every day, there is a part of a lost America that lives and breathes in these walls.
 It’s an America that is proud of where it comes from, one that doesn’t take itself too seriously; an America that will preserve these traditions for decades.

 This isn’t our only exploration into Sugarlands Distilling Co.
-Be sure to follow our sister sites, Wide Open Country and Wide Open Spaces, in the coming weeks as I tell you the origin story of Sugarlands’ award-winning, exceptional Roaming Man Whiskey; and what moonshine means to America, from Mark & Digger of Discovery Channel’s “Moonshiners” and part of Sugarlands’ own Moonshine Legends liquor series.
+Check out features from our sister sites, Wide Open Country and Wide Open Spaces, about the origin story of Sugarlands’ award-winning, exceptional Roaming Man Whiskey; and what moonshine means to America, from Mark & Digger of Discovery Channel’s “Moonshiners” and part of Sugarlands’ own Moonshine Legends liquor series.